Tracking the latest coronavirus headlines from the KQ, including resources for researchers, businesses and public.

 Please help support the use of appropriate face coverings by downloading and sharing this infographic from the British Medical Association in your organisations and on social media.

-Operations and PPE
+Vaccines, Testing and PPE

-- UCL will undertake up to 1,000 Covid-19 antigen tests a day for staff and students who experience coronavirus symptoms, from start of term on 28 September.
+(Published 18 January 2021) - UCL will undertake up to 1,000 Covid-19 antigen tests a day for staff and students who experience coronavirus symptoms, from start of term on 28 September.

 (Published 16 September 2020) - UCL research into the UK’s only ‘COVID-free’ surgical site at UCLH suggests that it is safe to perform important surgeries during the pandemic at special facilities.
 Monitoring the health of 500 patients who underwent cancer operations at the site between 5 March and 22 April (during the height of coronavirus admissions), the researchers found that only two per cent of patients had subsequently tested positive for COVID-19 after 30 days, while no deaths were reported.